-The NHFD seeks to promote the standards of care which the National Institute for Health and Care Excellence (NICE) published in its guideline: 'Hip fracture: management' in 2011 and updated in 2017.
+The NHFD seeks to promote the standards of care which the National Institute for Health and Care Excellence (NICE) published in its guideline: 'The Care of Hip Fracture in Adults' in 2011.
 Find out more at: www.nice.org.uk.